Ukraine

 Mandatory employee benefits in Ukraine are provided within the state social security system.
 They include pension benefits, unemployment, death, and short-term and long-term disability from occupational illnesses or personal accidents.
 Supplementary employee benefits in Ukraine include retirement, life, medical, and personal accident insurance.
 Perks range from ‘health days’ to critical illness coverage.

-Despite the martial law in the country, the need for Health & Benefits support remains in Ukraine.
+Despite the martial law in the country, the need for health and benefits support remains in Ukraine.

-Insurance companies are still working and providing services in territories with low-level military action in Ukraine but not in the regions with active action and occupied territories.
+Insurance companies are still operating and providing services in territories with low-level military activity in Ukraine, but not in regions with active combat and occupied territories.

-Emergency and planned assistance, as well as in-patient and outpatient care, can still be provided; employees can pick up prescriptions in the pharmacies.
-More comprehensive options typically covered within policies, such as dental, critical illnesses, vision, maternity, vaccination, and checkups, are also readily available.
+Emergency and planned assistance, as well as inpatient and outpatient care, can still be provided.
+Employees can also pick up prescriptions at pharmacies.
+More comprehensive options, typically covered within policies, such as dental, critical illness, vision, maternity, vaccination, and check-ups, are also readily available.

 Passive war is generally excluded from coverage or can be offered with certain limitations.
+Local insurers are adapting to the current situation.
+They can more often offer passive war coverage for the civil population, such as emergency assistance under medical insurance and certain limits under life or property insurance.
 Insurance coverage cannot be provided for mobilized persons, who are on full state provision.

 Mandatory Employee Benefits in Ukraine

-The state of social guaranties in Ukraine is insufficient to ensure a minimum standard of living.
-In addition to this, the process of obtaining benefits is rather bureaucratized.
+The state of social guarantees in Ukraine is insufficient to ensure a minimum standard of living.
+Additionally, the process of obtaining benefits is somewhat bureaucratized.

 Pension

-The Ukrainian pension system is based only on level 1 of the pension provision (PAYG ‘pay as you go’ level).
-Unfortunately, this system does not guarantee sufficient pension provision, especially considering the nation’s aging and the decrease in the working population.
+The Ukrainian pension system is based solely on level 1 of the pension provision (PAYG, or ‘pay as you go’).
+Unfortunately, this system does not guarantee sufficient pension provision, particularly given the nation’s aging population and declining workforce.

-The pension age for 2024 is 60 years both for men and women with at least 30 years of experience.
-In the future, each year, the length of the minimum service will increase by one year; in 2028, it will be 35 years.
-Further changes, like implementing the secondary accumulative pension level, are also planned by the government, but the date is not set.
+The pension age for 2024 is 60 years, applicable to both men and women, provided they have at least 30 years of experience.
+In the future, the minimum service length will increase by one year each year, reaching 35 years by 2028.
+Further changes, such as implementing the secondary accumulative pension level, are also planned by the government, but the date has not been set.

 LegislativeLeaves

-Payments, called vacation pay, are formally the salary for vacation days.
-This provides employees with annual leaves (main and additional) to preserve their place of work (position) and salary for their period.
+Payments, also known as vacation pay, are formally considered part of the salary for vacation days.
+This provides employees with annual leave (main and additional) to preserve their place of work (position) and salary for the period.
 Since the employee does not work during the vacation period, the average salary is paid to him.

 Paid Time Off

-Maternity benefits – These are assigned for the entire period of the maternity leave, provided that the application for benefits took place no later than 6 months from the end of this leave.
+Maternity benefits – These are assigned for the entire period of the maternity leave, provided that the application for benefits is made within 6 months from the end of this leave.
 The total duration of maternity leave is 126 days (70 calendar days before delivery and 56 days after).

-• The basis for the appointment of maternity benefits is the issuance of sick leave following the established procedure.
+- The basis for maternity benefits is the issuance of sick leave, following the established procedure.

-This help for 2024 is set at UAH 41,280.
-Parents will be able to receive part of the amount, UAH 10,320, immediately, and the rest will be paid at UAH 860 per month for 3 years.
+This help for 2025 is set at UAH 41,280.
+Parents will be able to receive part of the amount, UAH 10,320, immediately, and the rest will be paid in installments of UAH 860 per month for 3 years.

 Parents may also be able to use vacation for childcare for up to 3 years, saving their vacation time.
 This is unpaid leave, however.